-To address financial soundness, the Company assumes 3% to 5% of cash flows from operating activities will be expenditures towards reducing interest-bearing debt ahead of new lease accounting standards expected to be adopted from FY2027.
+To address financial soundness, the Company assumes 3% to 5% of cash flows from operating activities will be expenditures towards reducing interest-bearing debt ahead of new lease accounting standards expected to be adopted within the next few years.

 The Company assumes 7% to 10% of cash flows from operating activities will be allocated towards shareholder returns.